 Astable Multivibrator Circuit Using Op-amp

 By definition, an Astable multivibrator circuit is a circuit that has no stable state.
 It means once powered on, it starts and it continues to oscillate between high and low states until the power is off.
 When it comes to making such an Astable multivibrator, the most common way is to use a 555 Timer IC.
-In one of our previous projects, we made an Astable Multivibrator Circuit Using the 555 Timer IC, you can check that out if you are looking for something like that.
-But in a production environment while there is complex circuitry involved, putting more IC’s just adds up to the BOM cost.
+In one of our previous projects, we made an Astable Multivibrator Circuit Using the 555 Timer IC.
+You can check that out if you are looking for something like that.
+But in a production environment, while there is complex circuitry involved, putting more ICs just adds up to the BOM cost.
 A simpler solution could be to use an Op-amp to generate an Astable signal.
 This circuit can be used in a variety of applications where a simple square wave signal is a requirement.

-So, in this project, we are going to build a simple Astable Multivibrator using Op-amp, and we will look at all the necessary calculations to find out the period hence we can calculate the frequency and duty cycle of the circuit.
+So, in this project, we are going to build a simple Astable Multivibrator using Op-amp, and we will look at all the necessary calculations to find out the period, hence we can calculate the frequency and duty cycle of the circuit.
 We have also covered basic op-amp circuits like the Summing Amplifier, Differential Amplifier, Instrumentation Amplifier, Voltage Follower, Op-Amp Integrator, etc.

 How does this Astable Multivibrator with Op-amp Work?

-The answer to this question is very simple, but to understand this, you need to first understand a circuit which is known as the Schmitt trigger circuit, a simplified circuit of the Schmitt trigger is shown below.
+The answer to this question is very simple, but to understand this, you need to first understand a circuit, which is known as the Schmitt trigger circuit.
+A simplified circuit of the Schmitt trigger is shown below.

 The Schmitt Trigger Circuit: